 Even these short interventions to make people more aware of the moment can lead to more positive, helpful and generous behaviour.

-So what are the benefits of our research for individuals and businesses?
+So what are the benefits of mindfulness for individuals and businesses?
 Although mindfulness is widely used by businesses, they haven’t always understood the mechanisms nor the consequences – and we’re trying to improve this understanding.
 To date, businesses use mindfulness to improve productivity, and for better mental health.

 Benefits to wider society

-Knowing the benefits of this short intervention, could businesses use simple mindfulness interventions every day to improve relations between employees, and with their customers?
+Knowing the benefits of this short intervention, could businesses use simple mindfulness interventions every day reduce employee stress, and improve relations between employees and with their customers?
 Businesses today come under scrutiny because of a cavalier approach to customers and other people affected by them – is it too far-fetched to believe the positive effects of this type of mindfulness intervention could spill over into wider society?

 I guess this depends on the nature of a business.
 And if the effect is to make employees kinder and more generous, this might bizarrely have a negative effect downstream – businesses also want people with ambition.
 If the result of mindfulness in the longer term is the loss of self-interest, maybe they’d be nicer colleagues - but would they lose their drive?